kno/code-challenge-2021-edition/README.md

 In the section **Tests** you will find the instructions to run the tests.

 As you can see, the code files are in **Typescript**.
 If you never have programmed in this language, this is a great opportunity to start.
-Hey remember that it is just Javascript.
+Hey, remember that it is just Javascript.

 # What we will evaluate in the challenge